Friends of the Rio de Flag

 Promoting the Rio de Flag's natural stream system as a unique and valuable natural resource, an asset, and amenity to the City of Flagstaff and the surrounding community.
 The goal of FoRio is to protect, restore, clean up and improve the Rio de Flag and its tributaries to maximize their aesthetic, educational, recreational, and natural resource values, including the riparian habitats* they provide.

 The 3rd Annual Flagstaff Regional Open Space Symposium on Friday, October 17 at the Museum of Northern Arizona will focus on visioning a future for the Rio de Flag.
-Lunch is included and seating is limited, so if you plan to attend please RSVP today.
+Lunch is included and seating is limited, so registration is required.

 $90 million for what?